Better Pain Management (Month +33.6)

 Note that around year 5.5, it was suggested that I swap the Gralise for Lyrica.
-I took this a step further and swapped it for the brand new, Lyrica CR (extended release).
-During the first month, the pain was the same, or even worse, but the side effects were much less.
+I took this a step further and swapped it for the brand-new Lyrica CR (extended-release).
+The pain was the same or even worse during the first month, but the side effects were much less.
 Around month two after the switch, I started feeling noticeable lower pain.

 Around month three, the pain was miraculously better.
 It wasn't gone, but I had tears in my eyes over how much better it was working, with much fewer side effects (I didn't feel drunk and stoned all the time).
 After suffering for over five years, I finally had some relief.
 Unfortunately, that only lasted for about 3-4 months.
 My fix was to add another 100 mg of Tegretol XR.
 Note that the Lyrica CR / Tegretol XR cocktail is so much easier to handle.
 Not only is the pain much less, but the side effects are much less, too.